peterjhw07/continuous_calibration/README.md

 ## Usage

-Tutorial videos on usage are a working progress.
+Tutorial videos on usage are a work in progress.

 ### Principle functions